Johannesburg

 APARTHEID MUSEUM

-CHANCELLOR HOUSE AND THE SHADOW BOXING STATUE
+CHANCELLOR HOUSE AND SHADOWBOXING STATUE

-CITYSIGHTSEEING RED BUS
+CITY SIGHTSEEING RED BUS

 CONSTITUTION HILL – THE OLD FORT

-Nelson Mandela was briefly imprisoned in the Old Fort at Constitution Hill after he was arrested in 1956 and accused of treason.
-Mandela and 155 other key activists were detained in the Fort's communal cells, an experience that Mandela quipped in his autobiography Long Walk to Freedom was "the largest and longest unbanned meeting of the Congress Alliance in years".
-The entire prison complex was converted into a museum after the end of apartheid and the area is named after the modern South African Constitutional Court which is also situated here.
+Nelson Mandela was briefly imprisoned in the Old Fort at Constitution Hill after his arrest in 1956 on charges of treason.
+Mandela and 155 other key activists were detained in the Fort's communal cells, an experience that Mandela quipped in his autobiography, Long Walk to Freedom, was "the largest and longest unbanned meeting of the Congress Alliance in years".

-The cell that was occupied by Nelson Mandela inside the Old Fort building now houses a permanent exhibition detailing his experiences of imprisonment on Constitution Hill and on Robben Island.
-The exhibition is complemented by original copies of his prison diaries and excerpts from his original manuscript for the iconic book Long Walk To Freedom.
-Constitution Hill also has a Gandhi Mandela Exhibition that consists of four spaces that include imagery of Mandela and Indian pacifist freedom activist Mahatma Gandhi at various stages of their lives.
+The entire prison complex was converted into a museum after the end of apartheid, and the area is named after the modern South African Constitutional Court, which is also situated here.
+The cell that Mandela occupied inside the Old Fort building now houses a permanent exhibition detailing his experiences of imprisonment on Constitution Hill and Robben Island.
+The exhibition is complemented by original copies of his prison diaries and excerpts from his manuscript for the iconic book Long Walk to Freedom.
+Constitution Hill also features a Gandhi Mandela Exhibition, consisting of four spaces with imagery of Mandela and Indian pacifist and advocate of non-violent resistance Mahatma Gandhi at various stages of their lives.

 NELSON MANDELA BRIDGE